 - a small child could also injure her paws, which are more delicate than a Chihuahua’s;

-- she loves to be the center of attention, so she might become aggressive around small children as a result of jealousy.
+- a Chiweenie loves to be the center of attention, so she might become aggressive around small children as a result of jealousy.

 As you can see, there’s plenty of reasons why the Chiweenie is such a popular breed.
 These dogs are smart, healthy, loyal and they bond very well with their owners.
 Sometimes they might prefer one owner to the rest of the family, which makes them suitable also for single persons.